-Clustering in R is an unsupervised learning technique in which the data set is partitioned into several groups called as clusters based on their similarity.
+Clustering in R Programming Language is an unsupervised learning technique in which the data set is partitioned into several groups called clusters based on their similarity.
 Several clusters of data are produced after the segmentation of data.
 All the objects in a cluster share common characteristics.
-During data mining and analysis, clustering is used to find the similar datasets.
+During data mining and analysis, clustering is used to find similar datasets.

-- Marketing: In R programming, clustering is helpful for marketing field.
-It helps in finding the market pattern and thus, helping in finding the likely buyers.
+- Marketing: In R programming, clustering is helpful for the marketing field.
+It helps in finding the market pattern and thus, helps in finding the likely buyers.
 Getting the interests of customers using clustering and showing the same product of their interest can increase the chance of buying the product.

-- Games: Clustering algorithm can also be used to show the games to user based on his interests.
+- Games: A clustering algorithm can also be used to show the games to the user based on his interests.

 Methods of Clustering

 There are 2 types of clustering in R programming:

 - Hard clustering: In this type of clustering, the data point either belongs to the cluster totally or not and the data point is assigned to one cluster only.
 The algorithm used for hard clustering is k-means clustering.

 - Soft clustering: In soft clustering, the probability or likelihood of a data point is assigned in the clusters rather than putting each data point in a cluster.
 Each data point exists in all the clusters with some probability.
 The algorithm used for soft clustering is the fuzzy clustering method or soft k-means.

 K-Means Clustering in R Programming language

 K-Means is an iterative hard clustering technique that uses an unsupervised learning algorithm.
 In this, total numbers of clusters are pre-defined by the user and based on the similarity of each data point, the data points are clustered.
 This algorithm also finds out the centroid of the cluster.